-This course covers the basic terminology and processes of the U.S. legal system and then moves into topics specific to the management of health information.
-Topics covered are: privacy, security, confidentiality, contracts, meaningful use, HIPAA, HITECH, medical identity theft, E-Discovery, and professional liability issues.
-Students will learn the standards for releasing patient information and the design and implementation of information privacy and security policies and procedures that maintain not only the patient's privacy but also adhere to a healthcare organization's legal and ethical requirements.
+This course will focus on the basic terminology and processes of the U.S. legal system and then move into topics specific to the management of health information.
+Topics covered include privacy, security, confidentiality, contracts, meaningful use, HIPAA, HITECH, medical identity theft, E-Discovery, and professional liability issues.
+Students will learn the standards for releasing patient information and the design and implementation of information privacy and security policies and procedures that maintain not only the patient’s privacy but also adhere to a healthcare organization’s legal and ethical requirements.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.